wp-plugins/custom-post-type-ui/readme.txt

 That's it!
 Now you can easily start creating custom post types and taxonomies in WordPress

+Upgrading

+If you are upgrading from a version prior to v0.3 you will need to delete and recreate any custom taxonomies that you previously created.
+You will NOT lose any content added to those custom taxonomies.

 == Frequently Asked Questions ==

 = Will this work in previous version of WordPress =